The Ultimate Guide to Credit Cards

 Though originally short for British Petroleum, the multinational oil and gas company simply operates under its initials now, known as BP worldwide.
 BP can trace its roots back to 1908 and the original discovery of oil in what is now the country of Iran.
 Today's BP operates a large number of oilfields around the world, including in the US, as well as other similar drilling and mining operations, all in addition to the thousands of familiar BP consumer-focused gas stations.

-For those who regularly fill up at one of those BP gas stations, the BP Credit Card offers a way to save at the pump on the occasional gas purchase, but the card's high APR, lackluster (and convoluted) rewards system, and lack of usability anywhere but BP all make the card a less-than-awesome option.
+For those who regularly fill up at one of those BP gas stations, the BPme Rewards Visa Card offers a way to save at the pump on the occasional gas purchase.
+You'll also receive rewards on other purchases, including 5% cash back on non-fuel bp and Amoco purchases, awarded as points that can be redeemed for cash back and more.

 Better Cards to Use at BP